OSC/ood-documentation/source/customizations.rst

 .. note:: Warnings about the announcement file being missing may be present in users' nginx logs.
 Despite the warning the Dashboard will still function normally without those files being present.

+   The file path for the announcement message can be customize using configuration properties, see :ref:`OnDemand configuration documentation <ondemand-d-ymls>`.

 .. _motd_customization:

 Message of the Day (MOTD)